 One of the first steps to optimizing your sourcing strategy is to assess your current sourcing strategy.
 Aside from posting jobs to your careers page, are you using any other methods to help attract and bring in candidates or reach out to prospects?
-There are various features in Greenhouse that can with attracting talent.
-Read on to discover more about:
+There are various features in Greenhouse that can help with attracting talent.

 One of the best automated ways to ensure that you’re tracking where candidates are applying from is to set up a unique tracking link for each job post.
 You can learn more about setting up unique tracking links and managing your sources here.

 If you have already set up your tracking links, experiment and get creative!
 Consider changing up your job title to A/B test your job posts.
 For example, you may find that “Client Success Manager” may result in more relevant candidates than “Customer Relations Associate.”
 You may also consider spending resources on premium advertising on third-party job boards to see if it will bring in more candidates.

 Another strategy is to review the current third-party job boards that you’re posting to and consider posting to other job boards or community and college groups and threads.
 Just remember to generate a tracking link for the appropriate source!

 Chances are, most of us are on at least one social network, whether it’s through Twitter, or LinkedIn.
 Why not tap into that network to share your organization’s open jobs?
 Greenhouse offers the ability to post directly or schedule posts to your personal social accounts.
 You can learn how to set up your social accounts here.